-Getting precise surface flow data from on-track wool tuft tests
+Extracting precise data from in-the-field wool tuft tests

 I started by looking into current methods of tuft tracking as seen in lab settings, looking through recent (in terms of having access to modern technology) papers such as those by Ma and Chen (2022), and Omata and Shirayama (2017).
 Unfortunately, neither of the methods used are suitable for imperfect test scenarios (especially regarding lighting and contrast).
 The first paper uses luminescent tufts in a dark environment to significantly increase natural contrast, then bases tuft detection on bright pixels within the overall image.
 The second paper relies on intense external lighting to increase contrast, then employs an edge-detection method, which even in the lab conditions, was shown to be imperfect where the background was not simple/invariant.

 My first idea was motion identification, so I set up an optical flow environment in Matlab and gave the default process a test on what I considered to be a video in realistic/non-ideal conditions (low lighting, shadows, low resolution).
 For basically copying an existing template for the code and feeding it the raw poor-quality footage the results were impressive.
-There was promising tuft identification that suggested room for improvement and optimisation, but the fundamental issue was that tufts that weren't moving didn't get identified.
+There was promising tuft identification that suggested room for improvement and optimisation, but the fundamental issue was that tufts that weren't moving much didn't get identified well.
 Obvious, right?
-I considered combining this method with one of the more typical methods (edge detection, template matching, etc), but there was no meaningful link between the two method, and no clear way of reliably linking the data from multiple methods like this.
+I considered combining this method with one of the more typical methods (edge detection, template matching, etc), but there was no clear way of reliably linking the data from multiple methods like this.

 The image below shows the output, with red areas attempting to locate the base of the motion vectors (expanded, and merged into nearby areas if close enough), and green lines joining the furthest distance within each red area.
-Initially, the edges of the video where being detected as having motion independent of the overall frame, which was fixed by a no-detection buffer around the edge.
-This improved output beyond the results shown below, but was still unreliable.
+Initially, the edges of the video were being detected as having motion independent of the overall frame, which was fixed by a no-detection buffer around the edge.
+This improved output beyond the results shown below but was still unreliable, especially where tufts became blurred.

 Failing to find any suitbable methods out of the box, I decided to try making my own algorithm.
 It was based on the method used by Ma and Chen, but more robust to poor-quality recording, poor environmental conditions (contrast, shadows, varying background brightness), and able to accommodate backwards-facing tufts as a result of reversed local flow direction.
 My first guess at an algorithm worked as well as I could hope for (after lots of fine-tuning parameters and threshold values), and is explained and tested over the rest of this page.

 The first major difference was the requirement for the user to input tuft origin coordinates by manually clicking on each tuft in a UI.
 This adds an extra step, but the rewards are a significant freedom of how the algorithm then goes about detecting the rest of the tuft, which allows much more resilience to poor lighting.
 The hardest part of the tuft tracking is the initial identification of individual tufts against a complex background of lines and shadows and varying brightness, which this method avoids.
 Critically, the required accuracy of the user input click is low, both regarding successful tuft identification, and resulting vector angle estimate accuracy.
-This means clicking rapidly through tufts is possible; I was able to comfortably select two tufts per second during testing, meaning even large grids can be selected in 1-2 minutes.
+This means clicking rapidly through tufts is possible; I was able to select two tufts per second during testing with adequate accuracy, meaning even large grids of hundreds of tufts can be selected in 1-2 minutes.

 The meaning of the other inputs and the blue circles will be introduced through discussion of the subsequent algorithm.